Resolve a Complaint or a Dispute with a Dentist Through the LDA’s Peer Review Process

 3. The Board of Governors of the Component Association shall immediately refer the complaint to a Review Committee.

 4. The Committee shall immediately mail a copy of the complaint to the party or parties about whom the complaint is made.
-The committee shall advise all concerned in writing that participation in peer review is voluntary and that if they participate, they have a right to appeal the decision of the Peer Review Committee to the LDA Council on Dental Benefits Programs.
+The committee shall advise all concerned in writing that participation in peer review is voluntary and that if they participate, they have a right to appeal the decision of the Peer Review Committee to the Statewide Peer Review Committee.
 The Committee shall ascertain whether the parties involved wish to participate in the peer review process.
 If all parties wish to participate, the Committee shall advise the party against whom the complaint is filed that an investigation will be conducted by the Committee.

 5. The Committee shall notify all parties to the dispute of the names of the persons appointed to the Review Committee.
 Any party to a dispute may challenge any member of the Review Committee upon a showing of good cause.
 Challenges shall be determined by the Review Committee.
 The member challenged shall not vote.
 In case of a tie vote, the member challenged shall not serve.
 Members so displaced from the committee shall be replaced by new appointment made by the Board of Governors of the Component Association.